Diptonil/devops-engineering/Message Queues & Pub-Sub/README.md

 - When the processing time of most request to a service starts to become indeterministic, go for queues.
 - If the requests to the backend are very resource hungry (for whatever reason), it is a bad idea to have just the web server deal with everything out there. *A web server is a machine that serves web with responses*.
 Just taking the request and responding should be its only job.
 No processing, no calculations, etc.

+## Pub-Sub

+## Pub-Sub V Queues

+- Use Pub-Sub when we have a message that gets published once and consumes multiple times by different sources at different events and in varying time periods.
+- Use message queues when message is to be published once and strictly be consumed once, after which it is gone and cannot be retrieved by anything else.